tourkaman/PDC-support-web/documents/running/login/mac_login.rst

     dns_lookup_realm = true
     dns_lookup_kdc = true

-If you are not able to become root on your machines you can create a file in your home directory called for example **~/pdckrb** with the changes shown above.
+If you are not able to become root on your machine you can create a file in your home directory called for example **~/pdckrb** with the changes shown above.
 After this you need to set the path for kerberos like::